Monotonicity of the period and positive periodic solutions of a quasilinear equation: Proof of the main result

 \section{Proof of the main result}

-In this section, we prove Theorem~\ref{Thm:Main3}, corresponding to the case of a potential $\Pot$ specifically given by~\eqref{initpot}, which clearly satisfies Assumptions~\eqref{H1} and~\eqref{H3}.
-This is done by considering separately the cases $q=2\,p$, $q>2\,p$ and $p<q<2\,p$, and by proving in each case that either Lemma~\ref{Lem:K} or Corollary~\ref{maincor} applies.
+In this section, we prove Theorem~\ref{Thm:Main3}, corresponding to the case of a potential $\Pot$ specifically given by~\eqref{initpot}, which satisfies Assumptions~\eqref{H1} and~\eqref{H2}, but is not covered by the other assumptions in Theorems~\ref{Thm:Main1} and~\ref{Thm:Main2}.
+For the sake of clarity, this is done by considering separately the cases $q=2\,p$, $q>2\,p$ and $p<q<2\,p$.